yul-pan/HPC-Atlas/README.md

 Please install the python dependency package before running the clustering program，such as networkx,numpy and so on.

-Please Modify the path of input and output files in the clustering program: filename, outfile_first and outfile.
+Please modify the path of input and output files in the clustering program: filename, outfile_first and outfile.

 The filename is the input weighted PPI network file.